Charlotte's Web (2006 film): Critical response

-Review aggregation website Rotten Tomatoes gives the film a 78% "Certified Fresh" rating based on 148 reviews with an average rating of 7.0/10, and a 62% audience recommendation based on 250,000+ reviews.
+Review aggregation website Rotten Tomatoes gives the film a 79% rating based on 147 reviews with an average rating of 7.0/10, and a 62% audience recommendation based on 250,000+ reviews.
 The site's critical consensus reads, "Kids will be entertained by the straightforward plot and cute animals, and adults will be charmed by how quiet and humble the production is, a fine translation of E.B.
 White's genteel prose."
-On Metacritic the film has a score of 68 out of 100 based on 28 critics, indicating "generally favorable reviews".
+On Metacritic the film has a score of 68 out of 100 based on 28 critics, indicating "generally favourable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.

-Michael Medved gave the film three-and-a-half stars out of four, calling it "irresistible" and "glowing with goodness".
+Michael Medved gave the film three-and-a-half out of four, calling it "irresistible" and "glowing with goodness".
 Medved also said that Dakota Fanning's performance was "delightfully spunky".
-Owen Gleiberman of Entertainment Weekly stated that the film was "a bit noisy" but praised the director for putting "the book, in all its glorious tall-tale reverence, right up on screen."
+Owen Gleiberman of Entertainment Weekly stated that the film was "a bit noisy" but praised the director for putting "the book, in all its glorious tall-tale reverence, right up on screen".
 He later went on to say that "What hooks you from the start is Dakota Fanning's unfussy passion as Fern."
-Conversely, Colm Andrew of the Manx Independent gave the film a score of 6/10, saying that the main problem was "the ultra-cute characterisation of Wilbur, resulting in half the audience rooting for his demise" although overall it was "a competent retelling of a classic story that won't offend".
+Conversely, Colm Andrew of the Manx Independent gave the film a score of six out of ten, saying that the main problem was "the ultra-cute characterisation of Wilbur, resulting in half the audience rooting for his demise" although overall it was "a competent retelling of a classic story that won't offend".

 The film won the 2006 Critics' Choice Award for Best Live-Action Family Film, and Fanning won the Blimp Award for Favorite Movie Actress at the 2007 Kids' Choice Awards.

 Awards

 Soundtrack

 Charlotte's Web: Music from the Motion Picture was released by Sony Classical on December 5, 2006.
-In addition to the instrumental score by Danny Elfman (composing his second film for Nickelodeon Movies, following Nacho Libre, which released the same year), the soundtrack includes the song "Ordinary Miracle" by Sarah McLachlan, which she herself performed during the opening ceremonies of her hometown Vancouver Winter Olympics.
+In addition to the instrumental score by Danny Elfman (composing his second film for Nickelodeon Movies, following Nacho Libre, which released the same year), the soundtrack includes the song "Ordinary Miracle", composed by Glen Ballard and Dave Stewart, and performed by Sarah McLachlan, which she also performed during the opening ceremonies of her hometown Vancouver Winter Olympics.
+In order to compose the score for Charlotte's Web, Elfman would drop out of Spider-Man 3.
 A CD compilation of "Music Inspired by the Motion Picture" was issued on December 12, 2006.